 - TOEFL – 550 points (paper-based test), or 213 points (computer-based test), or 79 points (internet-based test),

 - IELTS – Overall Band Score 6.5 and higher (academic test),

 - CAE – grade A or B,

 - CPE – grade A, B or C,

-- obtaining other internationally recognized certificate with a result equivalent to the TOEFL exam.
+- obtaining another internationally recognized certificate with a result equivalent to the TOEFL exam,

 - Previous study results

 - Data provided in your statement of purpose and CV

 See Application procedure for more information on how to write your statement of purpose.